chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/combat-actions/index.md

 _Note:_ You retain your Dexterity bonus to AC while casting.

 **Spell Components:** To cast a spell with a verbal (V) component, your character must speak in a firm voice.
-If you're gagged or in the area of a _silence_ spell, you can't cast such a spell.
+If you're gagged or in the area of a {% spell_link silence %} spell, you can't cast such a spell.
 A spellcaster who has been deafened has a 20% chance to spoil any spell he tries to cast if that spell has a verbal component.

 To cast a spell with a somatic (S) component, you must gesture freely with at least one hand.
 You can't cast a spell of this type while bound, grappling, or with both your hands full or occupied.